LodeStar-umn/GoogleSheetPuller/README.md

 ###jQuery Plugin options:

-'sheetsId':'', // ID of the Google spreadsheet file
-				'sheetId':'od6', //ID of the individual sheet.
-Defaults to the first sheet 'success':'', //  callback to be used to display the JSON feed from Google 'feedURL':'' /

 **sheetsID**: REQUIRED - the spreadsheet ID of the file you want to display.

 **sheetId**: OPTIONAL - the sheet ID that contains the data.
 Defaults to the first sheet in a spreadsheet file (od6).